 Sometimes the approach is as simple as “just ignore it.”
 Leatherface is blown up at the end of Texas Chainsaw Massacre 2.
 Did they explain it in Part 3?
 Nah.
-What about Victor Crowley being beaten to a bloody pulp at the end of Hatchet II?
-Not a problem, he’s fine.
 This same technique was used, or should I say “abused” in the Halloween franchise.
-Though they later explained this in Part 6 when Michael Myer’s immortality was revealed to be the result of evil Druid magic.
+Though they later explained this in Part 6 when Michael Myer’s immortality was revealed to be the result of evil Druids.

-This leads to the dumbest way to keep a franchise going, “Magic.”
-Halloween committed this sin in 1995 but nine years prior a little black magic transpired in the small town of Crystal Lake or should I say, “Forest Green”—more on that in a bit—and the Friday the 13th franchise was never the same.
-But was this dumb change for the better?
+Magic is the dumbest way to keep a franchise afloat.
+As I just said, Halloween committed this sin in 1995 but nine years prior a little black magic transpired in the small town of Crystal Lake or should I say, “Forest Green” and the Friday the 13th franchise was never the same.

 Tommy unearths Jason’s grave and discovers a rotting corpse infested with maggots.
 He’s dead alright.
 This isn’t enough for Tommy, so he rips a metal post from a fence and stabs Jason’s corpse repeatedly.
 Again, this is a nice throwback to the first time Tommy killed Jason.
 They even play the original audio of Corey Feldman saying “Die!
 Die” as if it’s playing in Tommy’s head.
 After stabbing Jason fifty times Tommy throws Jason’s hockey mask into the grave and walks away, but uh oh!
 Lightning strikes the metal post in Jason’s chest and he’s revitalized a la FRANKENJASON!